WisConT/micro_smart_grids/README.md

 ### Validation case

-To run the theoretical validation case, the file [power_microgrid_v3_analytic](Analytic Validation/power_microgrid_v3_analytic.slx) should then be opened in MATLAB Simulink.
-The output results from the scopes should then be compared to the output of the [FYP_analytical_test script](Analytic Validation/FYP_analytical_test.m).
+To run the theoretical validation case, the [simulation file](Analytic Validation/power_microgrid_v3_analytic.slx) should then be opened in MATLAB Simulink.
+The output results from the scopes should then be compared to the output of the [validation script](Analytic Validation/FYP_analytical_test.m).

 ## Running the tests